vladmarkov/subnet-slicer/README.md

 - Identifies contiguous IP address ranges and calculates the smallest subnet for each range.
 - Supports specifying a maximum allowable gap between IP addresses for them to be considered part of the same segment.
 - Outputs network blocks in CIDR notation.
+- Supports reading from text files or CSV files with customizable delimiters.
+- Allows skipping initial rows in a CSV file, useful for ignoring headers.
 - Licensed under the MIT License, making it free for personal and commercial use.

 ## Requirements